 Take a look at Manon’s brief presentation to get to know a bit more about her:

-My name is Manon and I am a second-year veterinary student in Vetagro Sup Lyon, one of the four French National Veterinary Schools.
+My name is Manon and I am a third-year veterinary student in Vetagro Sup Lyon, one of the four French National Veterinary Schools.

 Since I was able to talk, I have always wanted to be a veterinarian and especially a wildlife vet.
 Whether it is wildlife research, medicine, conservation or management, I am really concerned about this field.

-Without any clinical experience yet, apart from a few internships, I have started to get involved in wildlife throughout conferences and international meetings where I met many interesting and passionate people.
-From a small scale congress, last spring, in the National Veterinary School of Nantes (France) to the 12th EWDA congress last summer in Berlin, I’ve discovered a world full of great clinicians and researchers.
-More recently, in September 2016, I went to the GEEFSM congress in the Pyrenees (France) dealing with mountain wildlife.
+It was during my first year of vet school, without any clinical experience (apart from a few internships), that I started to get involved in wildlife throughout conferences and international meetings.
+There, I met many interesting and passionate people.
+From a small scale congress, in spring 2016, in the National Veterinary School of Nantes (France) to the 12th EWDA congress, in summer of the same year, in Berlin, I’ve discovered a world full of great clinicians and researchers.
+In September 2016, I went to the GEEFSM congress in the Pyrenees (France) dealing with mountain wildlife.
 Again, it was full of new encounters and updates about wildlife.

-Also, in Vetagro Sup, I am the communication officer of an optional course entitled “Biology of wildlife population”.
+Also, in Vetagro Sup, I had been for one year (2016-2017) the communication officer of an optional course entitled “Biology of wildlife population”.
 Managed by a French wildlife researcher and epidemiologist teacher of our school, it allows us to get many conferences about the topic.
-In this position, I can and I am willing to promote and broaden the EWDA Student Chapter network in my school towards a target public made of interested and motivated students.
-I would also like to collaborate with other wildlife groups in the different French veterinarian universities and perhaps try to organise wildlife meetings at a national scale.
+In this position, I could promote and broaden the EWDA Student Chapter network in my school towards a target public made of interested and motivated students.

 Best wishes to all the wildlife fans,